DanBuchan/profile_drift_new/README.md

 6. Perform an all-against-all Needleman and wunsch of the reps.
 Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix
    > wc -l pfam_consensus_reps_labelled_flattened.fa
-   Then use split to divide in to 50 files (880 will change depending on size), for cluster execution
+   Then use split to divide in to 500 files (880 will change depending on size), for cluster execution
-   > split --numeric-suffixes=1 -l 832 --additional-suffix=_pfam_consensus pfam_consensus_reps_labelled_flattened.fa ''
+   > split --numeric-suffixes=1 -a 3 -l 84 --additional-suffix=_pfam_consensus pfam_consensus_reps_labelled_flattened.fa ''

    use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa
    wrote a morcambe script run_pfam_nw.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k

 7. Script that combines the distances down to a big matrix, maybe numpy and save as blob or pickle.
+   > build_rep_distance_matrix.py

 ## 1b Cluster analysis